About Dr. Raphael Bueno

 Dr. Bueno regularly and frequently participates in research and articles that have appeared in peer-reviewed and respected medical journals.

-Some of his most recent contributions from the past few years include:
+Some of his most recent contributions include:

 - Carbone, M., et al. “Mesothelioma: Scientific clues for prevention, diagnosis, and therapy.”
 Published in CA: A Cancer Journal for Physicians, September 2019.

 - Hmeljak, J., et al. “Integrative Molecular Characterization of Malignant Pleural Mesothelioma.”
 Published in Cancer Discovery, December 2018.

 - Slyper, M., et al. “A single-cell and single-nucleus RNA-Seq toolbox for fresh and frozen human tumors.”
 Published in Nature Medicine, May 2020.